Author

 - Uneven Field — Opening salvo on dating inequality and risk asymmetry.
 Provocative, earnest, distinctly Obsidian in its blend of complaint and logical argument.

 Risk, inequality, and unmet expectations recur.
 Obsidian notes when systems fail to deliver; praises when craft or honesty surprises.
-A thread of Canadian preference runs through (hockey love, post-university boredom).
+A thread of Canadian preference runs through (hockey love, post-university boredom, polite confusion at FIFA fervor).
 Reviews often circle back to authenticity: does the creator commit to their vision, or phone it in?
+The personal essays ask the same question of relationships and institutions.

-The fun part: despite pseudonymity and critical distance, Obsidian never hides feeling.
+- Despite pseudonymity and critical distance, Obsidian never hides feeling.
 The personal essays read like unfiltered diary entries.
-That vulnerability — rare in early R4NT — anchors the voice and explains why "Communication is Key" and "Uneven Field" linger.

 Every post